Can You Sell a House in Probate in Florida?

 Title Insurance Complications in Probate Sales

-Title companies scrutinize probate sales more closely than standard transactions.
-They'll require certified copies of Letters of Administration, the death certificate, and any court orders authorizing the sale.
+Title companies usually review probate sales more closely than standard transactions.
+They may ask for certified Letters of Administration, death certificate, will, court orders, homestead documents, affidavits, or other estate records before insuring title.

 Some title underwriters won't issue a policy until the 90-day creditor claims period has expired, because a creditor claim filed after closing could cloud the title.
 Other underwriters will insure during that period but hold a portion of the sale proceeds in escrow as protection.
-Cash buyers who work with probate-experienced title companies can usually resolve these issues faster because they've seen the same requirements on dozens of prior deals.
+A probate-experienced title company can tell you which requirement applies before everyone plans around an unrealistic closing date.

 How Cash Buyers Streamline Probate Sales

-If you're a personal representative dealing with a probate property, call us at (561) 258-9405 or get a free cash offer.
+If you're a personal representative dealing with a probate property, call us at (561) 258-9405 or request a written cash offer.
 We'll give you a straight answer about what your property is worth and how fast we can close.